South Korea authorities seek to arrest Yoon at suspended leader’s residence

 Yoon’s security detail has previously blocked investigators from executing several search warrants directed at the president.

-In a defiant New Year’s message to supporters gathered outside his residence, Yoon pledged to “fight to the end” against “antistate forces”.
+In a defiant New Year’s message to supporters who have gathered outside his residence, Yoon pledged to “fight until the end to protect this country together with you”.

-If arrested, Yoon would be the first sitting president taken into custody in South Korean history.
+Braving freezing temperatures, thousands of Yoon’s supporters have rallied outside his compound in recent days to demand an end to the investigation and the reversal of his impeachment.

+“President Yoon Suk-yeol will be protected by the people” and “Illegal warrant is invalid”, protesters chanted on Thursday.